HuskySlava/firebase-push-test/nodejs_ts/README.md

 Simple Node.js TypeScript tool for sending test Firebase Cloud Messaging notifications using a Service Account.

+> Note: Note: No Compile Required This tool runs TypeScript natively.
+It does not require a build step (tsc) or a third-party loader (ts-node).
+It utilizes the modern Node.js runtime (v22.6+) to execute .ts files directly.

 #### Prerequisites
 * Node.js (v22 or higher)
 * npm